kdave/btrfs-progs/Documentation/btrfs-rescue.rst

 .. note::
-   Since :command:`chunk-recover` will scan the whole device, it will be very slow especially executed on a large device.
+   Since :command:`chunk-recover` will scan the whole device, it will be very slow especially if executed on a large device.

 fix-device-size <device>
-        fix device size and super block total bytes values that do not match
+        Fix device size and super block total bytes values that do not match.

         Kernel 4.11 starts to check the device size more strictly and this might mismatch the stored value of total bytes.
 See the exact error message below.